 Light can have an effect on the secretion of melatonin, but blue light has the same effect on a much higher level.
 In a study conducted in Harvard, an experiment showed the effects of exposure to blue light wavelengths when compared to exposure to green light wavelengths.
 The exposure to blue light suppressed melatonin for twice as long as the exposure to green light, and it changed sleep cycles by twice as much.

-Studies have also shown that people who wear goggles that block out blue light have higher levels of melatonin then people who are exposed to night time blue light.
-But this protective eye wear is not accessible for the public.
-There are cheap glasses with orange tinted lenses to block blue light, but these also block other colors and they impair vision when used indoors at night.
+Studies have also shown that people who wear goggles that block out blue light have higher levels of melatonin than people who are exposed to nighttime blue light.
+But this protective eyewear is not accessible to the public.
+There are cheap glasses with orange-tinted lenses to block blue light, but these also block other colors and they impair vision when used indoors at night.
 There are glasses that block out only blue light, but they are very expensive.

 LED Blue Light

 With such an effect on overall human health, there is debate on whether or not blue light should be used.
-LED Science Curlicue compact florescent lights and LED lights tend to produce more blue light, but they are more energy efficient then incandescent light bulbs.
+LED Science Curlicue compact fluorescent lights and LED lights tend to produce more blue light, but they are more energy-efficient than incandescent light bulbs.
 The physics of fluorescent lights and LED lights cannot be changed.
 However, there are processes that can be made to lessen the amount of blue light produced by these lights.
 Coatings can be placed inside the bulbs to produce warmer colors and less blue light.
 In some cases, outdoor LED lights have even been used in public locations because it is safer and much more efficient.